ziphra/long_reads/tools.md

 ### hap.py
+`hap.py` is the The Global Alliance for Genomics and Health (GA4GH) recommended benchmarking methods.
+However, very few support from developpers.

 After, one can choose to run `hap.py` to evaluate the variants.
 It is a tool to compare diploid genotype at haplotype level (???).
-Hap.py will report counts of
+`Hap.py` will report counts of

 - true-positives (TP): variants/genotypes that match in truth and query.
 - false-positives (FP): variants that have mismatching genotypes or alt alleles, as well as - query variant calls in regions a truth set would call confident hom-ref regions.